Abidjan: Colonial era

 In 1931, Plateau and what would become Treichville were connected by a floating bridge, more or less where the Houphouët-Boigny Bridge stands today.
 The year 1931 also saw addresses begin to be assigned to the streets of Abidjan for the first time.
 The addressing project was temporarily concluded in 1964, under the leadership of Mayor Konan Kanga, then badly redone American-style in 1993.

 Abidjan became the third capital of Ivory Coast by a 1934 decree, following Grand-Bassam and Bingerville.
+The decision to designate Abidjan as the capital spurred from its railroad that would connect the North and South regions of the Ivorian colony.
 Several villages in Tchaman were then deserted.
 The leader of the Tchaman community can still be found in Adjame ("center" or "meeting" in Tchaman), north of the Plateau.

 South of the Plateau district (the current central district of the city of Abidjan), the village of Dugbeo was moved across the lagoon to Anoumabo, "the forest of fruit bats", which became the neighborhood of Treichville (now known as Commikro, city of clerks).
-Treichville was renamed in 1934, in honour of Marcel Treich-Laplénie (1860–1890), the first explorer of the Ivory Coast and its first colonial administrator, considered its founder.
+Treichville was renamed in 1934, in honour of Marcel Treich-Laplène (1860–1890), the first explorer of the Ivory Coast and its first colonial administrator, considered its founder.
 Instead of Dugbeyo, is the current Treich-Laplénie Avenue, the bus station and water lagoon buses in Plateau, and the Avenue Charles de Gaulle (commonly called Rue du Commerce).

 The city was laid out like most colonial towns, on a grid plan.
 Le Plateau ("m'brato" in Tchaman) were inhabited by settlers.
 In the north, the city was inhabited by the colonized.
 The two zones were separated by the Gallieni Military Barracks, where now there is the current courthouse.
+City spaces were often segregated between French colonists and Ivorian natives.

 Near the port, originally named Boulevard de Marseille, settlers became defensive and stole a street sign of a famous street of Marseille renamed the street Canebière, a sand track.
 This is the legend behind the first Blohorn oil mills, in Cocody and a racetrack was built in the south of the city.

 In Le Plateau in the 1940s, the Bardon Park Hotel was built, the first air-conditioned hotel working in francophone Africa.